 Macquarie bank has no overseas transaction fees on all their cards, including the rewards points-earning Macquarie Black and Platinum cards.

-The no-annual-fee Bankwest Zero Platinum Mastercard is another good option, but note that the Classic version of this card does apply overseas transaction fees.
+The no-annual-fee Bankwest Zero Platinum Mastercard is another option.
+But note that the Classic version of this card does apply overseas transaction fees.

 The Westpac Lite card has a $9 monthly fee.